apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 ## CometScanRule

 `CometScanRule` replaces any Parquet scans with Comet operators.
-There are different paths for v1 and v2 data sources.
+There are different paths for Spark v1 and v2 data sources.

 When reading from Parquet v1 data sources, Comet replaces `FileSourceScanExec` with a `CometScanExec`, and for v2 data sources, `BatchScanExec` is replaced with `CometBatchScanExec`.
 In both cases, Comet replaces Spark's Parquet